MarcoDorantes/ioc/README.md

 'Type' as abstract data type, interface, protocol, public or published contract, or application programming interface (API).

-'Class' as concrete class, module, implementation, usually hidden or private programmed executable artifacts.
+'Class' as concrete class, module, implementation, usually hidden or private programmed executable artifact.

 'Mapper' as associative array, map, symbol table, hash table, or dictionary.

+##Why do I need TypeClassMapper?
+The `TypeClassMapper` class provides a simple implementation for the .NET Framework `System.IServiceProvider` interface; namely, it implements the defined .NET mechanism for retrieving a service object; that is, an object that provides custom support to other objects.